Q: How to search for a newspaper article on a particular topic?

 Q: How to search for literature using other databases?

-A: Many of the principles used for searching PsycINFO are transferable to other databases.
+A: Many of the principles used for searching PsycINFO are transferable to other resources, which can be found on the "Other Databases" page.
 To learn specifics, we can schedule a meeting to review the database(s) or you can stop by the Information and Reference Desk in the Library.

 Q: Are these databases limited to journal articles? (i.e. how does locating other sources such as books work?)